itsmenisha/Intresting_projects/README.md

-Here are some of intresting projects I did while learining coding in python.
+Here are some of cool and intresting projects I did while learining coding in python.
 1.QR